geological-processes-and-landforms

 River Terraces

-River terraces are step-like landforms that occur along the sides of a river valley.
-They represent former floodplains that have been abandoned due to changes in the river’s level over time.
+River terraces are step‑like benches along the sides of a valley.
+They represent former floodplains that have been abandoned as the river has downcut into its valley, often in response to changes in base level, climate, or tectonic uplift.
+Each terrace marks an earlier, higher position of the river.

 Factors Influencing River Morphology